nanw1103/easyflow/README.md

 	let flow = new Easyflow()

-	//message issued by anonymous subtask (task103, task104) will go to status object of the owner named task 'DemoMessage‘
+	//message issued by anonymous subtask (task103, task104) will go to status object of the owner named task 'DemoMessage'

 	flow.sequence('DemoMessage',
 		task101,